drdangr/obsidian_text_quality_analyse/README.md

 1. **Inline highlighting** in the editor: each paragraph is coloured according to its signal‑to‑noise ratio (background colour) and complexity (text colour).
-   Green backgrounds indicate a higher ratio of unique tokens, while red backgrounds hint at repetitiveness.
-Darker text denotes more complex language.
+   The background forms a strict gradient from the editor's theme background (high SNR) towards a user‑selected highlight colour (low SNR).
+Text colour follows a gradient between two user‑selected colours based on complexity.

-2. **Cards view**: a dedicated pane lists all paragraphs in the current note, summarising their metrics (signal‑to‑noise, complexity and semantic role) and allowing quick navigation back into the editor.
+2. **Cards view**: a dedicated pane lists all paragraphs in the current note, summarising their metrics (signal‑to‑noise, complexity and semantic role).

 The analysis can be performed in several ways: